xenondevs/Docs/docs/nova/admin/setup.md

 ## Step 2: ResourcePack Hosting

 Due to the way custom resource packs work, it is required to upload them to a web server first before they can be sent to players.
+You can do this either manually or automatically.

+### Manual ResourcePack Hosting

+For manual resource pack hosting, upload the resource pack found under ``plugins/Nova/ResourcePack/ResourcePack.zip`` to a file uploader of your choice.

 You can either set an url to a resource pack you have already uploaded to a web server in the main config file ``plugins/Nova/configs/config.yml``

 ```yaml